perfectra1n/Notes/README.md

 * [Evernote](https://github.com/zadam/trilium/wiki/Evernote-import) and [Markdown import & export](https://github.com/zadam/trilium/wiki/Markdown)
 * [Web Clipper](https://github.com/zadam/trilium/wiki/Web-clipper) for easy saving of web content

-Check out [awesome-trilium](https://github.com/Nriver/awesome-trilium) for 3rd party themes, scripts, plugins and more.
+✨ Check out [awesome-trilium](https://github.com/Nriver/awesome-trilium) for 3rd party themes, scripts, plugins and more.

 ## 🏗 Builds

-Trilium is provided as either desktop application (Linux and Windows) or web application hosted on your server (Linux).
-Mac OS desktop build is available, but it is [unsupported](https://github.com/zadam/trilium/wiki/FAQ#mac-os-support).
+Trilium is provided as either desktop application or self-hosted web application.

 * If you want to use Trilium on the desktop, download binary release for your platform from [latest release](https://github.com/zadam/trilium/releases/latest), unzip the package and run ```trilium``` executable.
-* If you want to install Trilium on server, follow [this page](https://github.com/zadam/trilium/wiki/Server-installation).
+* If you want to install Trilium on your own server, follow [this page](https://github.com/zadam/trilium/wiki/Server-installation).
   * Currently only recent Chrome and Firefox are supported (tested) browsers.

 Trilium is also provided as a Flatpak: